plejek0k/leocjaSledzik/README.md

 ### Features I am working on
 🧠 knowledge bases\
+📊 launch statistics for each companies\
-🌌 space events from the API\
+🌌 space events from the API

 ### Śledzik on the web
 The application should virtually always be available at [sledzik.leocja.org](https://sledzik.leocja.org/)